 What causes premenstrual syndrome?

-One effect of over-sensitivity to progesterone seems to reduce the level of a brain chemical (neurotransmitter) called serotonin.
-This may lead to symptoms, and may explain why medicines that increase the level of this brain chemical work in PMS.
+One effect of over-sensitivity to progesterone seems to reduce the level of brain chemicals (neurotransmitters) called serotonin and gamma-aminobutyric acid (GABA).
+This may lead to symptoms, and may explain why medicines that increase the level of the brain chemical serotonin work in PMS.

 What can I do to help?

 The following may help: